DINA-Web/dina-collections-data-model-use-cases/sequence/06-Add_a_PCR_reaction.md

 1. If required, the user overides values of the gene region and primers from the PCR batch

 ## Alternative paths
+ 1. Multiple PCR Reactions are created by a bulk upload from a template

 ## Success post-conditions